The Best Mountain Bike Helmets of 2025

 Pros:

-– Added coverage and protection.
+– Added coverage and protection over a half-shell helmet.

 – Surprisingly lightweight and well-ventilated.